moeabdol/mohdsaed-blog/content/posts/kinesis-advantage-2/index.md

 subtitle: The Ultimate Programmer Keyboard
 date: 2023-07-13T06:51:01+03:00
 draft: false
-description: This is the description of the Kinesis Advantage 2 post
+description: The Kinesis Advantage 2 is the apex of mechanical ergonomic keyboards.
+It comes with either tactile cherry brown or linear silent cherry red switches.
+Its concave key-wells help you maintain a relaxed pronated reach as you're able to press all keys without stretching out your hand.
+If you have wrist pains or simply want to type faster, the Kinesis Advantage 2 is your goto solution.
 summary: The Kinesis Advantage 2 is widely celebrated among hardcore programmers as the apex of ergonomic keyboards.
 It is Loved by many writers and programmers from all around the world.
 If you have wrist or arm pains from countless hours of typing, then look no further!
 This mechanical keyboard is built with ergonomics and speed in mind.
 No more finger twisting key combinations, or over-arching pinkie strokes.
 The Kinesis will awaken your long forgotten thumbs from their space slumber, and help you find new, effective, and more natural combinations.
 cover: "images/kinesis-1.JPG"
 cover_alt: Kinesis Advantage 2